Professional Fighters League: Super Fight World Champions

-Fighter signing
+Fighter signings

 In November 2020, two-time Olympic gold medalist and #2 pound-for-pound women's boxer Claressa Shields signed a three-year contract with the Professional Fighters League to compete in the women's lightweight division.
 Shields plans to compete in both boxing and MMA.
 In December 2020, former UFC lightweight champion Anthony Pettis joined the Professional Fighters League ahead of the 2021 regular season, departing from the UFC promotion where he fought for nearly a decade.